lm3nitro/Projects/Virtualization/ESXi/Part 3-Patching ESXI.md

 ## Post Remediation Vulnerability Scan

 Now that the patch has been applied, I wanted to run another scan to ensure that the vulnerability was indeed remediated.
 While performing the scan, I was able to go to the ESXi server and monitor the traffic.
-Here we see some anomalies and a high volume that is expected due to the scan that we are performing:
+Here I see some anomalies and a high volume that is expected due to the scan that I am performing:

 ![Pasted image 20240422141913](https://github.com/lm3nitro/Projects/assets/55665256/15dc49b0-3439-438a-bbfb-3aa832da72e5)